Halleloya/DBAC/README.md

 ## A sample walk-through

 Below we show a sample walk-through with a binary tree-like structure.
 By default (only for demo), directories are geographically distributed and connected with each other as this topology.
+The name convention uses letter 'a' or 'b' to denote the left and right children in a tree.
+For example, level4aab is connected to its parent directory level3aa and its children directories level5aaba and level5aabb.

 ```
 level1 (master)